Clay-colored Thrush

 restaurant

-Diet Omnivorous and opportunistic; they feed on earthworms, insects, and snails found in the soil, as well as a wide variety of fruits and berries from garden trees.
+Diet Omnivorous; feeds on earthworms, snails, and insects foraged from the ground, as well as a variety of fruits like figs, berries, and bananas.

 park